SurayaSumona/ford_used_car_analysis/README.md

 * ECDF ( Emperical Cumulative Distribution Function)
 * Boxplot
 * Violinplot

-**EDA using GroupBy/Pivot_Table and Barplot  based on some features such as model, transmission, and fuelType.
+**EDA using GroupBy/Pivot_Table and Barplot  based on some features such as model, transmission, and fuelType**
 * What are the top 5 selling car models in the dataset?
 * What's the average selling price of the top 5 selling car models?
 * What's the total sale of the top 5 selling car models?